spo0ds/Journey-to-become-a-Blockchain-Engineer/Day15/Day15.md

 If you're looking for a good starter place that has alot of really powerful smart contracts for you to get started, I highly recommend using this mix as a boilerplate starting point for any of your contracts or any of your projects.

-## Lesson 9: ERC20s, EIPs, and Token Standards
+## ERC20s, EIPs, and Token Standards

 We've learned a ton of fundamentals of working with brownie and smart contracts.Now that we've kind of all the building blocks though we can actually code alot of these much faster and much more efficiently than before.